SID finding Guide

 After having confirmed that the stats all match, you now need to start inputting data into the JTSV Finder tool that you can find on its own page, so that you don't have to scroll up and down between these explanations and the tool constantly.

 From this first Haxorus, we will need its ability, characteristic and PID in PokeFinder (if you're going for Gible / Dratini, ignore the ability and just take the characteristic and PID).
 Check off the Haxorus checkbox and select the ability of this first Haxorus.
-Then copy the PID over to the first Haxorus slot.
+Then copy the PID over to the first Haxorus slot and select its characteristic.
 After all this, the tool may look something like this:

 Now you must continue doing more RNGs to get additional Haxorus with perfect IVs, so make sure NOT to save after catching it.
 You may not just repeatedly catch the exact same Haxorus however.
 You need to get a different and new Haxorus every time.
 What I will do for my showcase is just RNG the Haxorus one Advance after another.
 I started with Advance 65 so next I'll RNG it to get the one on Advance 66, then 68, 69, 70 and so on.